Death by Ben-Gay: Synthetic vs. Natural

 For an example of making use of the subtle, unseen energies that support physical matter, consider the science and practice of homeopathy, a 200-year-old healing modality that has proven effective for many maladies.
 Homeopathy is based upon extracting the energy field of a mineral or compound and applying the energy, not the chemistry, of the substance.
 The basis of homeopathy is not understood by classical chemists.

 Therefore, when scientists, such as those of the AACC claim that what nature has made can be duplicated synthetically in a laboratory, they speak from an unawareness of what material substance really is.
 They do not understand the full nature of matter, which is more than protons, electrons, neutrons, atoms, and molecules.
 Natural and synthetic substances may appear the same on a material level and can even have identical chemical formulas, but they can differ significantly on an energetic level.
-This is one of the reasons that natural substances, such pure therapeutic grade essential oils, have beneficial effects upon us while synthetic substances always carry negative side effects.
+This is one of the reasons that natural substances, such pure premium essential oils, have beneficial effects upon us while synthetic substances always carry negative side effects.
 While natural substances harmonize chemically with our physical bodies, they also harmonize energetically with our electromagnetic fields.

 Life Force in Natural Substances